 The dynamic glacial and volcanic features of Mount Rainier contribute to wilderness character as a geologic feature of value, as identified in the park's Wilderness Character Narrative.
-While Alternative 4 does not have a positive or negative effect on this quality, study of these unique features would fulfill the public purposes of scientific and educational use.
+Study of these unique features would fulfill the public purposes of scientific and educational use.
 Data collected using the detection sites would be useful to the park for hazard mitigation and situational awareness for wilderness users, as described for the other alternatives.
 Elimination of the Tolmie Peak and Shriner Peak sites would eliminate the addition of seismometers that would otherwise improve the accuracy of earthquake locations at Mount Rainier and the ability to detect smaller lahars and debris flows down the Ohanapecosh River.
 Other than the elimination of data from these two sites, the data collected under Alternative 4 would be the same as the other alternatives.